julibeg/HHS/README.md

 ```
 $ wget https://myfiles.lshtm.ac.uk/rest/files/public/8a8c80b5771ea6840178b1e0ca853d3e -O inh.vcf.gz
 ```
-In order to process it, type the following (we can't use `bcftools` for this because the VCF has no header except for the sample IDs)
+In order to process it, type the following (we can't use `bcftools` here in this case because the example VCF has no header except for the sample IDs)
 ```
 $ gunzip -c inh.vcf.gz | ./vcf2hhs.py | gzip -c > inh.hhs.gt.gz
 ```